 Remember, this notification will only stay on the screen for the amount of time that you specified, so be quick about deciding whether or not you want to cancel your email!

 There!
 Now you know how to enable Gmail's "Undo Send" function, set how much time you want to have after sending an email to cancel it, and actually cancel an email that you didn't want to send!
-If you want to learn a few more tips about some of Gmail’s advanced features, consider reading some of our other step-by-step tutorials where we teach you how to apply labels to your Gmail emails, how to add signatures, or how to create templates for emails you send regularly.
+If you want to learn a few more tips about some of Gmail’s advanced features, consider reading some of our other step-by-step tutorials in our Gmail course where we teach you how to apply labels to your emails, how to add signatures, or how to create templates for emails you send regularly.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.